-As was previously argued, there is a number of reasons why the actual (official) exchange rates in less developed countries are usually below the PPP levels.
+As was previously argued, there are a number of reasons why the actual (official) exchange rates in less developed countries are usually below the PPP levels.
 One of the reasons is associated with the policy of monetary authorities in accumulating the foreign exchange reserves.
 The faster the accumulation of reserves, the more undervalued is the exchange rate as compared to PPP, the lower are domestic prices as compared to prices of other countries (US prices in our case, since the exchange rate of the local currency is measured against \$US).
 How important is this particular policy factor in comparison with other factors beyond the immediate control of the policymakers?

-The data suggest that the impact of policies of monetary authorities on the exchange rate is by no means negligible: there is a negative relationship between the increase in FER and the exchange rate undervaluation as measured by the ratio of PPP exchange rate of local currency in US\$ to the official exchange rate (fig. 3.4).
-On the other hand, the policy of reserve accumulation and undervaluation of domestic currency has its obvious costs - countries that pursue this kind of policy appear to experience some appreciation of real exchange rate, although even with this appreciation it remains lower than in countries with no reserve build up.
+The data suggest that the impact of policies of monetary authorities on the exchange rate is by no means negligible: there is a negative relationship between the increase in FER and the exchange rate undervaluation as measured by the ratio of PPP exchange rate of local currency in US\$ to the official exchange rate (fig. 3.6).
+On the other hand, the policy of reserve accumulation and undervaluation of domestic currency has its obvious costs - countries that pursue this kind of policy

+8 In another paper (Polterovich, Popov, 2004) we apply this principle to other policies - tariff protectionism, regulation of FDI, migration, etc. The argument is that "good" policies vary depending on the level of technological development (GDP per capita) and the quality of institutions.
+At a low stage of development the country can stimulate growth by accumulating FER, by using protectionist instruments, and by controlling the inflow of FDI, whereas at a higher stage appear to experience some appreciation of real exchange rate, although even with this appreciation it remains lower than in countries with no reserve build up.
 Increase in the ratio of FER to GDP in 1975-99 period is statistically significant in regression equations explaining the average ratio of domestic to foreign prices in this period (table 5).
 The goodness of fit improves if net external balance is taken into account - not every accumulation of reserves, but only the accumulation that occurs under the positive external balance (i.e. is not financed by foreign borrowing) can lead to the undervaluation of the exchange rate.